 $20

-Winner of the 2020 Eternal Flame Award for Best Extreme Sauce and winner of the 2022 Devastator Award From Apex, Cherrynobyl is a careful balance between delicious and utterly terrifying.
 The base of Niagara black cherries, black cocoa, vanilla bean with elements of lemon, black pepper, coconut water and brown sugar is as delicious as it sounds.
-But then I add a blend of the hottest peppers in the world with red, yellow and chocolate Carolina Reapers with chocolate bhutlah and Dragon's Breath peppers for a fire that tastes like an accidental core meltdown.
+But then I add a blend of the hottest peppers in the world for a fire that tastes like an accidental core meltdown.
 And cherries!
-Is this the hottest, all natural sauce in Canada?

 Cherrynobyl goes fast, and there's an annual waiting list for it.
 Don't miss your chance to burn!